Day trips from Marmaris

 There is more to discover on this day trip for Marmaris though.
 Walk from the museum to Ayasoluk Hill, crowned by a massive castle and fortress from the Ottoman period.
 After extensive excavation and renovation, the castle is now open to visitors again.

 Just below it you will find the Basilica of St. John, erected in the 6th Century by Emperor Justinian, supposedly over the tomb of the apostle.
 Use your day trip from Marmaris here to go a bit further down to the finest example of a mosque - you are after all in Turkey.
 Built in 1374 the Isa Bey Mosque is a masterpiece of architecture of the Anatolian beyliks.
 You can visit, just don't forget to take off your shoes and to cover up.

 Lastly on this history day trip from Marmaris, at the bottom of the hill you come across a single, broken column which is all that's left from one of the Seven Wonders of the Ancient World: the Temple of Artemis, once an imposing sanctuary, destroyed and rebuilt three times before being dealt a final blow by raiding Goths in 268 AD.

 Each of these day trips from Marmaris combine fun with education in the most enjoyable way, and you will be hard pressed to decide which one to take.
 Marmaris is an extremely popular destination, and there's plenty of choice on everything from holidays to flights and car hire from big name brands.
-Jet2holidays, Monarch and Thomson have many great value holidays to Turkey, while out complete collection of travel deals and discounts will show you all the current online offers.
+Jet2holidays, Thomas Cook and TUI have many great value holidays to Turkey, while out complete collection of travel deals and discounts will show you all the current online offers.